-Don't feel like crowded slopes and queuing at the ski lifts?
-Instead, climb the peaks in Davos Klosters with touring skis or a splitboard.
-The region with its side valleys and especially the Flüela Pass is popular for ski touring from December to April.
+Tired of crowded slopes and waiting in line for the ski lifts?
+Instead, climb the peaks of Davos Klosters on touring skis or a splitboard.
+The region, with its side valleys and especially the Flüela Pass, is popular for ski touring from December to June.

 As tempting as the photos are, one thing is clear: ski tours in open terrain involve risks.
 If you set out alone, you should adjust your tour to the current snow, weather and avalanche situation.
 Safety always has priority.
 Away from the secured slopes and paths, you are responsible for yourself.
 Therefore, carry complete avalanche equipment with avalanche transceiver, probe, shovel and a cell phone.
 Ideally, you should also carry an airbag backpack that will keep you on the surface in the event of an avalanche.
 For ski tour beginners and anyone who has no knowledge of avalanches and snow, we recommend a mountain guide.

-If you first want to find out whether you like ski touring at all, you should take a detour to Pischa.
-Every Tuesday and Thursday, the Davos Klosters mountain guides show you how it's done at the ski touring taster course on Pischa.
-This is how you can get started with ski touring.
-And you'll learn what kind of equipment you need, the technique for hairpin turns and how to correctly assess the alpine dangers in open terrain.
+If you'd like to find out if you enjoy ski touring, a trip to Pischa is worthwhile.
+Every Tuesday and Thursday, the mountain guides from Davos Klosters offer a taster course on Pischa, showing you how it's done.
+This is a great way to get started with ski touring.
+You'll also learn what equipment you need, how the techniques – such as kick turns – work, and how to properly assess alpine hazards in open terrain.

-In spring in particular, the Flüela Pass has long been considered a ski touring paradise by experts.
-No wonder: With the Flüela-Schwarzhorn, Radüner-Rothorn, Sentischhorn, Gorihorn or the access to the Grialetsch hut, worthwhile ski touring destinations are very close from here.
-You can drive to Tschuggen by car.
-Parking is limited, however.
-A classic in Klosters is the circuit around the Madrisa.
-This day tour takes you from Klosters to Austria and back again.
+Especially in spring, the Flüela Pass has long been considered a ski touring paradise by those in the know.
+No wonder: With peaks like the Flüela-Schwarzhorn, Radüner Rothorn, Sentischhorn, Gorihorn, and the access to the Grialetsch Hut, rewarding ski touring destinations are all within easy reach.
+You can drive to Tschuggen – although parking is limited.
+A classic tour in Klosters is the circuit around the Madrisa: This day trip takes you from Klosters into Austria and back again.

-Tourers use our tour suggestions at their own risk, as ski tours take place away from groomed and secured ski slopes.
-We accept no liability for accidents or damage of any kind.
-If you are a beginner, take a ski touring and avalanche course or book a mountain guide.
+Ski tourers use our suggested tours at their own risk, as these tours take place off-piste and groomed ski slopes.
+We accept no liability for accidents or damages of any kind.
+If you are a beginner, we recommend taking a ski touring and avalanche course or booking a mountain guide.

 Even the unexpected appearance of a winter sports enthusiast can be problematic for wild animals in winter: fleeing costs a lot of energy, which is then not enough to survive.
 Four simple rules can help.